 Yes, it seems like a lot of what you're saying is very relevant to what people are feeling.

 Yeah, definitely.
-Especially because I identify as a woman, and I can see how other women are treated and I experience that stuff myself so I want to speak about it and maybe make other women speak up for themselves, or just make other people realise that these are real issues we all need to face.
+Especially because I identify as a woman, and I can see how other women are treated and I experience that stuff myself so I want to speak about it and maybe make other women speak up for themselves, or just make other people realize that these are real issues we all need to face.

 So, with the misogynistic and violent imagery in death metal, was it a case of feeling like you wanted to turn that around when you first heard those kinds of lyrics?

 Yeah it was kind of like that.
 I'm not saying that I don't like the bands that sing about that kind of stuff, they are great bands, most of them, musically, and I appreciate their music.
 But I feel left out as a woman and I know other women feel just the same.
 I kind of just wanted to give my part to it if that makes sense.
-I've listened to some podcasts or read reviews of the album where people didn't realise I was female.
+I've listened to some podcasts or read reviews of the album where people didn't realize I was female.
 Which is good for me, because it shouldn't really matter what gender you are if you're in a band.
 We had an introductory piece about us in Metal Hammer and the Facebook comments… you just shake your head.
 Why are people wasting their life commenting shit like that, calling me 'sugar tits' and telling me to bend over?

 That's so gross.
 You're right, it shouldn't even be a thing.
-In that vein,"Perpetrator Emasculation" is a rape revenge song, and I think a lot of women would say rape is minimised and misunderstood in our society.
+In that vein,"Perpetrator Emasculation" is a rape revenge song, and I think a lot of women would say rape is minimized and misunderstood in our society.
 Do you feel that way?

 It's just crazy that in 2016 we still teach girls not to behave in a certain way and not to wear [provocative] clothes, rather than telling guys not to rape and to treat women with respect.
 The concept of consent, every time I think about it or talk about it, I still can't understand how it's not in everyone's head.